microsoft/symphony/README.md

 # Symphony

-Symphony is a framework and set of patterns and best practices for deploying infrastructure on Azure using Infrastructure as Code (IAC.)
+Symphony is a framework and set a of patterns and best practices for developing, testing, and deploying infrastructure on Azure using Infrastructure as Code (IAC.)
+It includes modern DevOps practices for IAC  such as Main and Pull Request workflows , IaC Code Validation & Linting, Automated Testing, Security Scanning, Multi-environment deployments, modules dependencies and more.

 Symphony supports the following IAC tools: